Code Clone Detection via an AlphaFold-Inspired Framework: Abstract

 \section{Abstract}

 Code clone detection, which aims to identify functionally equivalent code fragments, plays a critical role in software maintenance and vulnerability analysis.
-Substantial methods have been proposed to detect code clones, but they fall short in capturing code semantics or relying on language-specific analyzers.
-Inspired by the remarkable success of AlphaFold in predicting three-dimensional protein structures from protein sequences, in this paper, we leverage AlphaFold for code clone detection based on the insight that protein sequences and token sequences share a common linear sequential structure.
-In particular, we propose AlphaCC, which represents code fragments as token sequences to ensure multi-language applicability and adapts AlphaFold's sequence-to-structure modeling capability to infer code semantics.
+Substantial methods have been proposed to detect code clones.
+However, they struggle to extract high-level program semantics directly from a single linear token sequence, leading to unsatisfactory detection performance.
+A similar single-sequence challenge has been successfully addressed in protein structure prediction by AlphaFold through learning rich representations from single-sequence inputs.
+Motivated by the successful resolution of the shared single-sequence challenge by AlphaFold, as well as the sequential similarities between proteins and code, we leverage AlphaFold for code clone detection.
+In particular, we propose AlphaCC, which represents code fragments as token sequences and adapts AlphaFold's sequence-to-structure modeling capability to infer code semantics.
 The pipeline of AlphaCC goes through three steps.
-First, AlphaCC transforms each input code fragment into a token sequence and, motivated by AlphaFold's use of multiple sequence alignment (MSA) to enhance contextual understanding, constructs an MSA from lexically similar token sequences.
+First, AlphaCC transforms each input code fragment into a token sequence and, motivated by AlphaFold's use of multiple sequence alignment (MSA), novelly uses a retrieval-augmentation strategy to construct an MSA from lexically similar token sequences.
 Second, AlphaCC adopts a modified attention-based encoder based on AlphaFold to model dependencies within and across token sequences.
 Finally, unlike AlphaFold’s protein structure prediction task, AlphaCC computes similarity scores between token sequences through a late interaction strategy and performs binary classification to determine code clone pairs.
-Comprehensive evaluations on three language-diverse datasets demonstrate AlphaCC's applicability across multiple programming languages.
-On two semantic clone detection datasets, it consistently outperforms all baselines, showing strong semantic understanding.
+Comprehensive evaluations on three datasets, particularly two semantic clone detection datasets, show that AlphaCC consistently outperforms all baselines, demonstrating strong semantic understanding.
+AlphaCC further achieves strong performance on instances where tool-dependent methods fail, highlighting its tool-independence.
 Moreover, AlphaCC maintains competitive efficiency, enabling practical usage in large-scale clone detection tasks.